Residency Application Process

 Larkin Community Hospital Program – Dermatology, Roswell, GA – 0801200030

-How to Apply to Our Residency as a MS-4 for the Advanced Track:
+How to Apply to Our Residency (2 Paths)

-Apply Through ERAS.
-Interview Virtually First.
-Visit Us In Person Next.
+- Visit Us In Person Next.

 After ERAS applications are submitted, selected applicants will be offered a virtual screening interview.
-This helps us determine which candidates will be invited to an in-person interview at Goodman Dermatology in Atlanta, GA.
+This helps us determine which candidates will be invited to an in-person interview at Goodman Dermatology in Atlanta, Ga.
 Final selection is made through the NRMP Advanced Match.

-Application Timeline:
+Application Timeline

-1. ERAS Application Submission (September)
+1. ERAS Application Submission (September):

 Applicants must submit all application materials through ERAS.
 Applications are reviewed holistically and on a rolling basis.

-Selected applicants may be invited to participate in a virtual screening interview.
+2. Virtual Screening Interviews (September-March, by invitation): Selected applicants may be invited to participate in a virtual screening interview.
 This interview is used as an initial assessment of an applicant’s qualifications, professionalism, communication skills, and alignment with program values.

 Participation in a virtual interview does not guarantee an invitation to an in-person interview.

-Applicants who advance in the selection process may be invited to participate in an in-person interview at Goodman Dermatology in Atlanta, Georgia.
+3. In-Person Interviews (September-March, by invitation): Applicants who advance in the selection process may be invited to participate in an in-person interview at Goodman Dermatology in Atlanta, Ga.
 The in-person interview provides an opportunity for mutual evaluation of the program structure, training environment, and professional fit.
 The in-person interview consists of a structured working rotation; a detailed schedule for the week will be emailed to applicants prior to arrival.
 Applicants should anticipate completing a standardized assessment at the conclusion of the week.

 The program and applicants submit rank order lists through the NRMP Advanced Match during the designated ranking window.

-5. NRMP Advanced Match Results (March)
+5. NRMP Advanced Match Results (March):

 Final selection and placement of residents occurs through the NRMP Advanced Match, with results released in March.